DeannaGelbart/search-by-color/README.md

 [Try your own searches with a running installation of this webapp](http://www.colorcoordinator.focalfilter.com)

 The app is a single-page jQuery/Bootstrap UI which is backed by JSON web services built in ZF2.
-There is also a command line tool (built as a ZF2 console controller) which creates the search index using the TinEye color extraction API.
+There is also a command line tool (built as a ZF2 console controller) which creates the search index.
 The unit tests are implemented in PHPUnit.

+This webapp uses its own code to process the user's searches, but the above-mentioned command line uses the TinEye color extraction API to extract the dominant colors from the images.
+That tool only needs to be used once, to build the search index when you first set up this webapp.

 Guide to the source code
 ------------------------